-a Book of the Month — The Sunday Times
+a Best Paperback of 2022 — The Sunday Times

 a Best New Book — PEOPLE Magazine